dwyl/phoenix-ecto-append-only-log-example/README.md

 People who want to improve the _reliability_ of the product they are building.
-Those who want to understand more ("advanced") "distributed" application architecture including the ability to (optionally/incrementally) use IPFS and/or Blockchain!
+Those who want to understand more ("advanced") "distributed" application architecture including the ability to (optionally/incrementally) build on this by using IPFS and/or Blockchain in the future!

 ## What?